 From the beginning, FVGLA has been governed by a community-based board of trustees.
 The board provides leadership and actively raises funds for the continued health and wellbeing of the cultural treasures that we all know and love.

 Over the past 100 years, the FVGLA has benefited from the generosity of many Farmington families, individuals, businesses, and organizations.
 Their contributions to the fund that Sara Porter started over a century ago produce's yearly income that allows the FVGLA to provide operating support for each of its properties.
 The principal remains intact to provide a stable financial base for the future.
 The amount spent each year is determined by a spending policy and the FVGLA Board of Trustees.
 Today the endowment stands at over $5 million.

 Please consider partnering with the FVGLA by volunteering as a board member or through financial contributions.
-Please contact one of our officers or go to our website, FVGLA.org for more information.
+Please contact one of our officers for more information.
 Donations may be made to FVGLA, 6 Monteith Drive, Farmington CT 06032